-(d) Adjusters responsible for conduct of employees.--Any public adjuster employing, or using the services of, any person to solicit business shall be held fully responsible for the conduct of that person in connection with business dealings, including, but not limited to, making certain that such person has a valid license as a public adjuster.
+(d) Adjusters [and solicitors] responsible for conduct of employees.-Any public adjuster [or public adjuster solicitor] employing, or using the services of, any person to solicit business shall be held fully responsible for the conduct of that person in connection with business dealings, including, but not limited to, making certain that such person has a valid license as a public adjuster [or public adjuster solicitor].
+Section 7.
+Violations.